AdaCore/gnatstudio/docs/users_guide/extending.rst

   * :command:`%u`: User name.

-  If neither you haven't included :command:`%u` or :command:`%U` in the string and a user is specified in the remote connection configuration, GPS places the value of :file:`<start_command_user_args>` at the beginning of the arguments.
+  If you haven't included either :command:`%u` or :command:`%U` in the string and the user specifies a username in the remote connection configuration, GPS places the value of :file:`<start_command_user_args>` at the beginning of the arguments.

 * :file:`<start_command_user_args>`